Foundation Committed to Serving the Public with more Osteopathic Health Policy Fellows from the Northwest

 As a public charity, the Foundation sees a great benefit to the people of the Northwest by having more Health Policy Fellows that understand our unique challenges with healthcare.
 This program requires a substantial commitment of both time and finances.
 We hope our $10,000 reimbursement scholarship will help encourage more applications from the pool of outstanding DOs in our area.

-About The Osteopathic Health Policy Fellowship
+The Osteopathic Health Policy Fellowship

 The program is designed for practicing or teaching osteopathic physicians who are preparing for leadership roles in the profession and positions of influence in health policy.

-Graduates of the program join a cadre of health policy experts from which the profession can draw to staff committees and task forces at the federal and state levels, testify on issues relevant to osteopathic medicine/education, and develop policy positions.
+Graduates of the program join a cadre of health policy experts from which the community can draw to staff committees and task forces at the federal and state levels, testify on issues relevant to osteopathic medicine/education, and develop policy positions.

 The curriculum in health policy offers a broad range of analytic and communication tools applicable to health policy, including: